timescale/docs/getting-started/aggregation.md

     GROUP BY day, symbol;
     ```

-1. Query your continuous aggregate for all stocks:
+1. Query your $CAGG for all stocks:

     <TryItOutCodeBlock queryId="getting-started-cagg" />

-1. Query your continuous aggregate for Tesla stock:
+1. Query your $CAGG for Tesla stock:

     <TryItOutCodeBlock queryId="getting-started-cagg-tesla" />

 </Procedure>

-For more information about how continuous aggregates work, see the
+For more information about how $CAGGs work, see the
-[continuous aggregates section][continuous-aggregates].
+[$CAGGs section][continuous-aggregates].

 [continuous-aggregates]: /use-timescale/:currentVersion:/continuous-aggregates
 [time-buckets]: /use-timescale/:currentVersion:/time-buckets/